klips-project/rabbitmq-worker/README.md

 It can be downloaded either from your local RabbitMQ instance via: http://localhost:15672/cli/rabbitmqadmin

-Or from GitHub via https://raw.githubusercontent.com/rabbitmq/rabbitmq-server/v3.10.0/deps/rabbitmq_management/bin/rabbitmqadmin - Make sure to select version matching your RabbitMQ instance.
+Or from GitHub via https://raw.githubusercontent.com/rabbitmq/rabbitmq-server/v3.10.0/deps/rabbitmq_management/bin/rabbitmqadmin - Make sure to select the version matching your RabbitMQ instance.

 Make the programm executable via: